May 23, 2024

 Sungrow To Build 760MWh Off Grid Energy Storage in KSA

-Referring to their successful cooperation on the Neom New City, Mr. T Madhava Das who is the Whole-Time Director & Senior Executive Vice President (Utilities) at L&T spoke of his excitement at the recent collaboration and said, “We are thrilled to work with Sungrow once again on the AMAALA Project”.
+Referring to their successful collaboration on the Neom New City project, T. Madhava Das, Whole-Time Director & Senior Executive Vice President (Utilities) at L&T, expressed excitement about the new partnership with Sungrow on the AMAALA project.

-For the prestigious AMAALA project, Sungrow will supply 165 megawatt photovoltaic (PV) inverters.
-These devices are critical in solar power installations because they convert the direct current (DC) generated by solar panels into alternating current (AC) that can be used with the grid.
+Sungrow will supply 165 megawatts of photovoltaic (PV) inverters to the prestigious AMAALA project.
+These inverters play a crucial role in solar power installations by converting direct current (DC) power generated by solar panels into alternating current (AC) power compatible with the grid.

 You may also like